Highlighting New Developments in PVD Treatment

 Learn more about the Peripheral Vascular Disease Section at ACC.org/PVDSection.
 Visit the Vascular Medicine Clinical Topic Collection on ACC.org for the latest clinical news, patient case quizzes and more.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Vascular Medicine
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Vascular Medicine

 Keywords: ACC Publications, Cardiology Magazine, Angioplasty, Balloon, Angioplasty, Balloon, Coronary, Benzodiazepines, Carotid Arteries, Cholesterol Ester Transfer Proteins, Cholesterol, HDL, Cholesterol, LDL, Drug-Eluting Stents, Follow-Up Studies, Lipoproteins, HDL, Medical Futility, Metals, Paclitaxel, Peripheral Arterial Disease, Puerto Rico, Quinolines, Risk Factors, Stents, Sulfhydryl Compounds, Aneurysm